 Setting the Experience Playback Mode

-You can change which Playback Mode your experience uses in the Experience Playback Mode area on the right side.
-Click the bubble next to the mode you want.
+To set the Experience Playback Mode, first, navigate to the green Settings tab on the Experience Dashboard.
+You can change which playback mode your Experience uses from the Experience Playback Mode area on the right side by clicking on the bubble next to the mode you want.
 Some of the other settings on this page will change depending on which mode you select.

 Host Controlled Mode

 This is the default Experience Playback Mode for all newly created Experiences.
 In this mode, the host of the Experience (i.e. the person running the dashboard during the game) controls which question is shown to the crowd.
 Only one question at a time is shown to the crowd in this mode.